SEKOIA-IO/intake-formats/CONTRIBUTING.md

 - Python3

-  we recommend you to use Python3.10 or higher.
+  We recommend you to use Python3.10 or higher.
   To ease python version management, you can use [pyenv](https://github.com/pyenv/pyenv#installation).

 - [Poetry](https://python-poetry.org/docs/#installation)